The PFMA and Peter Neville

 "Particularly those where the dog is frustrated with its social or environmental circumstances.
 This not necessarily the same as 'hyperactivity' which has a clinical definition and is often misdiagnosed in dogs which are difficult to control or simply excitable."

 You can fool some of the people some of the time.
-I let you finish that well know phrase or saying.
+I will let you finish that well-known phrase or saying.
 I really wish these so-called experts and associations would stop treating us all like total idiots.
+The other fact that Mr Peter Neville should take into consideration, if you are going to lie through your eye teeth for financial gain, then you better have a very good memory for what you have stated previously, as it will come back and bite you.